astrivant/polyad/docs/workloads/activation.md

 slot until foreground deletion and custom finalizers finish.
 Node resource slots also bound parallel activations independently of replica counts.

 Names differ between pulses.
-Use a Service with application labels for network discovery, rather than `${nodes.NAME.name}` references to an activated vertex.
+Use a Service with application labels for stable network discovery across activations.
 Each execution retains the logical node's network scope and inherited placement.
 Structural rules are also checked against the expanded execution topology.
 Boolean gates can continue to reference `NAME.ready`, `NAME.started` and